String Diagram Rewrite Theory II: Rewriting with Symmetric Monoidal Structure: Combinatorial Characterisation of String Diagrams

 \section{Combinatorial Characterisation of String Diagrams}

 Let us fix a monoidal signature $\Sigma$.
 In \cite{BGKSZ-partone} we gave an interpretation of the arrows of the PROP $\syntax{\Sigma}$ in terms of cospans in $\Hyp{\Sigma}$.
-Also, we saw that, in order to make this interpretation an isomorphism, one needs to augment $\syntax{\Sigma}$ with the structure of a Frobenius algebra.
-More formally, there are PROP morphisms
+We also saw that to make this interpretation an isomorphism, one needs to augment $\syntax{\Sigma}$ with the structure of a Frobenius algebra.
+Formally, there are PROP morphisms

-such that their copairing $\allTosem{\cdot} \: \syntax{\Sigma} + \frob \to \DCospan{FI}{\Hyp{\Sigma}}$ is an isomorphism of PROPs \cite[Theorem 3.9]{BGKSZ-partone}.
+such that their copairing $\allTosem{\cdot} \: \syntax{\Sigma} + \frob \to \DCospan{D}{\Hyp{\Sigma}}$ is an isomorphism of PROPs \cite[Theorem 3.9]{BGKSZ-partone}.
 For the purpose of this paper it is convenient to recall the definition of both morphisms: it suffices to define how they act on the generators, as for arbitrary arrows their action is given by induction on the structure of PROPs.
-The morphisms $\synTosem{\cdot} \colon \syntax{\Sigma} \to \DCospan{FI}{\Hyp{\Sigma}}$ maps a generator $o \in \Sigma$ into the following cospan
+The morphisms $\synTosem{\cdot} \colon \syntax{\Sigma} \to \DCospan{D}{\Hyp{\Sigma}}$ maps a generator $o \in \Sigma$ into the following cospan

+where the inputs (outputs) of the edge labelled $o$ are in bijective correspondence with the nodes of the discrete graph on the left (on the right, respectively).

-For the generators of $ \frob$, the morphism $\frobTosem{\cdot}\colon \frob \to \DCospan{FI}{\Hyp{\Sigma}}$ is defined as follows
+For the generators of $ \frob$, the morphism $\frobTosem{\cdot}\colon \frob \to \DCospan{D}{\Hyp{\Sigma}}$ is defined as follows

+Note that $\allTosem{\cdot} \: \syntax{\Sigma} + \frob \to \DCospan{D}{\Hyp{\Sigma}}$ is defined on the generators of $\syntax{\Sigma} + \frob$, but it respects the laws of symmetric monoidal categories (Figure~\ref{fig:axSMC}) and of Frobenius algebras (Example~\ref{ex:frob}).
+Indeed, a major payoff of the combinatorial interpretation is that equivalent string diagrams are all interpreted as the same hypergraph with interfaces.
+We refer to ~\cite{BGKSZ-partone} for more discussion on this aspect.